Walk-In Cold Room in Kenya: The Complete 2026 Guide to Design, Installation & Maintenance

 Doors and Door Hardware

 Cold room doors are heavy insulated assemblies with magnetic gaskets that seal against air leakage.
 Standard options include hinged personnel doors, sliding doors for high-traffic operations, and strip curtains for frequent access.
-Furthermore, freezer doors include heated frames to prevent ice buildup.
+Freezer doors include heated frames to prevent ice buildup.

 Flooring